FMLA Intermittent Leave: Everything You Need to Know

 Employers account for the FMLA leave in increments that are generally no greater than the shortest period used for any other form of leave if the increment is no more than one hour.

 In a 12-month period, employees may take 26 weeks of FMLA leave to care for a family member who became ill or injured while on active duty for the military.
 The leave time is unpaid.

 For employees with family members who are active in the Reserves or National Guard, 12 weeks of FMLA leave is allowed.

 If you need help with FMLA intermittent leave, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.